biasmv/pv/README.md

 ### New Since version 1.2

-- smoothing if strands
+- smoothing of strands when rendering as helix, strand, coil cartoon
 - implement proper strand "arrows"
-- improved auto-slabbing when the molecule are off-center
+- improved auto-slabbing when the rendered objects are off-center

 ### New in Version 1.2